-“Be careful what you wish for”, followed by “it might just come true” is an ironic maxim concerning the perils of wishing for something.
+“Be careful what you wish for”, followed by “it might just come true” is an ironic maxim concerning the perils of wishing without grasping unintended consequences.

 The core ideals we cherish determine what we wish for in life.
 This sets up the potential pitfalls that lie ahead.
 An example of this is my experience in the stock market last year.
-It plunged and demolished the value of our stocks.
-If my core ideal were to succeed and make money, this crash would have really bummed out!
+It plunged and knocked down the value of our stock.
+If my core ideal was to succeed and make money, this crash would have really bummed me out!
 As it happens, my core ideal is patience and balance.
-The plunging stock market handed me an excellent opportunity to ‘practice what I preach’— another core ideal of mine.
+The plunging stock market handed me an excellent opportunity to practice what I preach — another core ideal of mine.

-Speaking of be careful what we wish for
+Speaking of being careful of what we wish for

 The Daily Show had Grover Norquist on recently.
-He is the champion of never increasing taxes.
-Of course, many regard that an extreme view, included me.
-On the other hand, he makes a solid, sobering point.
-Essentially, he points out that raising taxes is what politicians do instead of governing or making hard decisions.
-I can’t argue with that; he is dead right historically.
-In a democracy, people wish for things and vote for politicians who deliver them (or promise to) without exacting payment in higher taxes (not to mention the loopholes).
-Naturally, we blame the corporations and the politicians, but in a democracy, the buck actually stops back with us, the people!
-It actually does, but then, isn’t that the problem?
-Our words are very easy to know, very easy to do.
+He champions never increasing taxes.
+Many regard this view extreme, including me.
+On the other hand, he points out that raising taxes is what politicians do instead of governing or making hard decisions.
+He is correct historically.
+In a democracy, people wish for things and vote for politicians who promise to deliver them, preferably without raising taxes.
+Later, when the chickens come home to roost, we naturally and irrationally blame scapegoats (e.g., corporations, politicians), but in a democracy the buck stops with ‘we the people’.
+Well… that is the dilemma!
+Chapter 70 speaks to this irony, Our words are very easy to know, very easy to do.
 Under heaven none can know, none can do.